ekeilty17/ekeilty17.github.io/_posts/laplace-transform-series/2023-05-06-sine-and-cosine.md

 tags:       laplace-transform, trig, trigonometry, sine, cosine
 ---

-I am also aware that you can do a similar trick to what I did in the previous post where you decompose the trig functions into exponentials.
-However, this proof is a bit unrigorous because $$\mathcal{L} \{ \cdot \}$$ is supposed to take a real-valued function as input, yet we decomposed it into two complex-valued functions.
-Thus, I prove it rigorously here.
+I am also aware that decompose the trig functions into exponentials.
+I will do that in this [post](http://127.0.0.1:4000/blog/laplace-transforms/sine-cosine-and-any-function/).
+However, I want to do it without complex numbers for now just to show that you don't need them.
+Also, the recursive trick used is a nice technique I want to showcase.

 ## Integration by Parts

-We have to prove these identities in tandem with each other (we will see why shortly)
+We have to prove these identities in tandem with each other (we will see why shortly).

 $$
 \begin{align}